CHOOSING A FLEECE

 Breed - yes Colour - yes Then what?
 Sue suggests that you then close your eyes and feel the fleece.
 Is it soft, medium or coarse?
 Are the fibres cotted - felted - a sign that the fleece was wet when it was stored.
 Having decided the quality of the fibre open your eyes.
 Now check the fleece for seeds, hay, straw, brambles and other unwanted stuff.
 If the fleece is full of vegetable matter it will take ages and ages to remove - the bit you miss is sure to end up on an elbow or neck!
 Now check for daggings.
 Most farmers do not remove the soiled bits from a fleece.
 This is OK as put in a bucket, left to soak, the liquor makes wonderful tomato fertiliser!
 However, is there is too much soiled fleece the amount of useable fibre is much reduced.

-Sue watches with horror the video shorts on You Tube purporting to show how hand carding is done.
-From the look of it they seem to make it hard work.
+Sue watches You Tube showing how hand carding is done, they make it hard work.

 Sue's simple rules are as follows:-